sudheerj/javascript-interview-questions/README.md

      }
      ```

-     Since the javascript logical operators evaluates from left to right, the above expression can be simplified using && logical operator
+     Since the javascript logical operators evaluated from left to right, the above expression can be simplified using && logical operator

      ```javascript
      authenticate && loginToPorta();